← Back to Home

 • Run Java applications

-End users only need JRE to run Java programs.
+This means end users only need the JRE to run Java-based applications.

 3. JDK (Java Development Kit)

-The JDK is used by developers to build Java applications.
+The JDK is used by developers to build and compile Java applications.

 • javac – compiler